JohriLab/Bvalcalc/docs/source/guides/quickstart.rst

 .. note::
    The recombination map directly scales the crossover rate ``r``.
-   We could also have added a gene conversion map with ``--gc_map`` but given it's relatively constant in `D. melanogaster`, it's not necessary.
+   We could also have added a gene conversion map with ``--gc_map`` but given it's relatively constant in `D. melanogaster` (Comeron et al. 2012), you can calculate a pretty accurate map without it.

 Calculating a B-map
 -----------------------------